Kladaja/demo-webshop-autotests/README.md

 - Install dependencies: `npm install`

 ## Running Tests
-- After the setup, you can run the Playwright tests with the following command: `npx playwright test`.
+- After the setup, you can run the Playwright tests with the following command: `npx playwright test`

 - You can also run specific test files by providing the file path: `npx playwright test <path-to-test-file>`